Back to blog

 You can track these expenses using our home office expense worksheet.

-Now that you understand the difference between a capital improvement and a home repair, let's look at the circumstances in which you can claim a deduction for home repairs.
-As we've mentioned earlier, you can only claim home repair tax deductions if you:
+Now that you understand the difference between a capital improvement and a home repair, you can only claim home repair tax deductions if you:

 The home office deduction allows homeowners to get reimbursed for their home office and reduce their taxable income by deducting expenses related to the part of the house they use exclusively for business.
-These types of expenses can include mortgage interest, property taxes, insurance premiums, repairs, etc.
+These expenses can include:

 The tax deduction is available to both homeowners and renters, and it may be claimed for any home in which you reside: a single-family house, an apartment, a condo, or a houseboat.
 It can't be used for a hotel or other short-term accommodation.